Mal Anderson

-Malcolm James Anderson MBE (born 3 March 1935) is a former tennis player from Australia who was active from the mid-1950s to the early 1970s.
+Malcolm James Anderson MBE (born 3 March 1935) is an Australian former tennis player who was active from the mid-1950s to the early 1970s.
 He won the singles title at the 1957 U.S. National Championships and achieved his highest amateur ranking of No. 2 in 1957.
 He became a professional after the 1958 season and won the Wembley World Professional Tennis Championships in the 1959 season.
-He was runner-up at the 1972 Australian Open championships.
+In the Open Era, he was runner-up at the 1972 Australian Open.

 Background

 A right-hander, Anderson started playing tennis when he was eight and became serious about the sport at 16.

 Anderson is the brother-in-law of fellow Australian tennis star Roy Emerson.

 Playing career

 Amateur

 Anderson's two best seasons were 1957 and 1958 when, as an amateur, he twice achieved a ranking of world No. 2.

 In 1957, Anderson won the US Championships as an unseeded player.
 Earlier that year, he had reached the semifinals of the Australian Championships and won the French Championship doubles, partnering with Ashley Cooper, the man he went on to defeat in the final of the 1957 US Championships.

 In 1958, Anderson was a finalist at both the Australian Championships and US Championships, losing both times to Cooper.